Luca-Dambra/katacoda-scenarios/linux intro/step1.md

 The download may take few minutes depending on the internet connection.

-### A) Find inside tha folder "/usr" the path to the folder named "sklearn".
+### A) Find inside the folder "/usr" the path to the folder named "sklearn".

 Hint: use the **find** command specifing:
 - the directory of interest